 Despite the many uncertainties involved, the empirical results provide many useful insights into potential effects of the various policy alternatives.
 First and foremost, the results show that there are important tradeoffs across policy alternatives, so no single policy is best at achieving all Goals.
-Nor does any individual policy dominate the status quo policy.
-Rather, some policy alternatives perform better than the status quo in terms of some Goals, but not as well in terms of other Goals.
-So choice among policies depends upon value judgments regarding the relative importance of the various goals.
+Nor does any individual policy dominate the Status Quo policy.
+Rather, some policy alternatives perform better than the Status Quo in terms of some Goals, but not as well in terms of others.
+So the choice among policies depends upon value judgments regarding the relative importance of the various goals.

 Our study also finds that comparisons across lease alternatives are complex, because there are multiple offsetting effects.
-In many cases the overall effect of a policy is greatly mitigated by these offsetting effects, so that differences across policies are often smaller that one might predict.
+In many cases the overall effect of a policy is greatly mitigated by these offsetting effects, so that differences across policies are often smaller than one might first think.
 Below we discuss each category of lease sale alternative, and highlight some of these effects.

 Our Study finds that a slower pace of leasing significantly increases bidding revenues, but this increase is offset, in whole or in part, by reductions in the discounted value of royalty payments, area rentals and federal taxes.
+For example, reducing annual tract offerings by 50%, from 8,000 to 4,000 tracts, increases total discounted cash bonus bids by almost 9%.
+But total discounted OCS revenues (bids plus royalties plus area rentals) decrease by nearly 1%.
+Reducing tract offerings to 400 per year results in increasing discounted bids by nearly 40%, but total OCS revenues increase by less than 5%, and there is virtually no change (0.1%) in total discounted federal revenues when corporate taxes are considered.
 Although it is possible that overall Federal revenues may increase somewhat with a slower pace of leasing, large increases in revenues cannot be expected.
 At the same time, a slower pace of leasing adversely affects expeditious development of OCS resources and overall social value of OCS resources, while increasing the competition for tracts and reducing environmental risks of OCS development.

-Our results show that use of a higher royalty rate can increase royalty payments, but these gains are offset by associated reductions in cash bonus bids, area rental fees, and federal corporate taxes.
+Our results show that use of a higher royalty rate can increase royalty payments, but these gains are partially offset by associated reductions in cash bonus bids, area rental fees, and federal corporate taxes.
+Increasing royalty rates to 35% increase total discounted royalty payments by over 50%, but total discounted federal revenues increase by only about 6%.
 Higher royalty rates also adversely affect expeditious development of OCS resources, reduce competition for tracts, and reduce the overall social value of OCS resources.
 At the same time, higher royalties reduce regional planning costs and environmental risks.
 Coastal states may benefit from increased royalty rates through future revenue sharing under GOMESA, but these gains are offset by reduced onshore expenditures associated with lower levels of offshore activities.

-Higher minimum bids are shown to increase cash bonus bids on some low-valued tracts, but also result in a reduction in the number of tracts sold.
+Higher minimum bids are shown to increase cash bonus bids on some tracts, but also result in a reduction in the number of tracts sold.
+The net effect on total discounted cash bonus bids and royalty payments is insignificant, but a larger reduction (12%) is predicted for area rental payments.
 The tracts that go unsold will disproportionately be marginal tracts that would typically receive only a single bid, so that the average bid per tract sold is expected to increase.

-Increasing the minimum bid reduces OCS activities, thereby facilitating regional planning and reducing potential environmental risks, but adversely affecting the economies of coastal states by reducing onshore expenditures associated with offshore activity.
+Increasing the minimum bid reduces OCS activities, thereby facilitating regional planning and reducing potential environmental risks, but adversely affecting expeditious development of OCS resources and reducing economic benefits from onshore expenditures.